crockpotveggies/crockpotveggies.github.io/_posts/2014-02-10-scala-parallelization.md

 Import <code>scala.collection.parallel._</code> and you will also import the default thread executor.
 Very important: parallelization is not ideal if the order of the collection matters to you.

-Here's a sample that also uses a TaskForkManager to boost the number of threads to 8.
+Here's a sample that also uses task support to boost the number of threads to 8.

 <pre>
 val list = (1 to 50000)